alexevanczuk/packs/dev/notes.md

 # TODO
-- Explore not counting definitions as references.
-This should not change the diff but should speed up serde.
-If it doesn't work, put this logic into the Experimental parser
-- Explore alternate implementation that does not use constant resolver but instead actually gets definitions – implement it with an optional flag in packwerk.yml
+- Explore alternate implementation of extractor that does not use constant resolver but instead actually gets definitions – implement it with an optional flag in packwerk.yml and/or CLI flag.
   - This feature should have a "monkeypatches" key in packwerk.yml.
 This is a hash of constants and what file monkey patches them.
 "Validate" should check this.
 This can allow the alternate implementation to avoid violations on a monkey patched "String" class, for example.
+  - This parser thinks a constant can be defined in many places.
+For each place, it establishes one reference.
+  - This parser does not consider definitions to be references.
+(This is a bug in the current implementation – see below.)
 - Explore alternate caching mechanisms:
   - Convert existing cache to be `PackwerkCompatibleCache`.
   - Consider using SQLite cache (for less file IO)